roseengineering/silicon5351/README.md

 # silicon5351

-A micropython library for controlling the si5351 chip and with quadrature output support.
+A micropython library for controlling the si5351 chip.
+The library also supports generating quadrature output using the phase offset feature of the chip.

 # Introduction